kubernetes-sigs/kubespray/docs/azure.md

 The name of the virtual network your instances are in, can be retrieved via `azure network vnet list`

 #### azure\_subnet\_name
-The name of the subnet your instances are in, can be retrieved via `azure network vnet subnet list RESOURCE_GROUP VNET_NAME`
+The name of the subnet your instances are in, can be retrieved via `azure network vnet subnet list --resource-group RESOURCE_GROUP --vnet-name VNET_NAME`

 #### azure\_security\_group\_name
 The name of the network security group your instances are in, can be retrieved via `azure network nsg list`